Jonas Åkerlund: Career

-Åkerlund was briefly a member of the Swedish black metal band Bathory from 1983 to 1984, before their career took off.
-He also directed Candlemass' first video "Bewitched".
-He first found fame as the main video director for Roxette.
-In 1997, he directed the acclaimed video for The Prodigy's "Smack My Bitch Up", which sparked controversy due to its depiction of drug use, violence, and nudity.
-In 1998, he worked with Madonna for the song "Ray of Light", and has since worked with acts such as Metallica, Christina Aguilera, U2, Blink-182, P!nk, Rammstein, Britney Spears, and Lady Gaga.
-He has directed the music video for the Smashing Pumpkins' "Try, Try, Try", from which a short film entitled Try was spawned.
+Åkerlund was a member of the Swedish black metal band Bathory from 1983 to 1984.
+He directed Candlemass' first music video "Bewitched", which was also his debut as a music video director.
+He then became the main video director for Roxette.
+In 1997, he directed the video for the Prodigy's "Smack My Bitch Up", which sparked controversy due to its depiction of drug use, violence, and nudity.
+In 1998, he worked with Madonna on the song "Ray of Light".
+He directed the music video for the Smashing Pumpkins' song "Try, Try, Try", from which a short film entitled Try was spawned.
 He was also the designer and photographer for the Roxette album Room Service in 2001.
-In 2002, his first full-length film, Spun, debuted.
+His first full-length film, Spun, depicting three days in the lives of Methamphetamine addicts, debuted in 2002.

 Åkerlund directed commercials for Swedish clothing retailer MQ and the re-imagining of the Devo song "Watch Us Work It" used in Dell Computers commercials.
 He is a long-time collaborator of Madonna, having worked on such music videos as "Music", "American Life" (which was pulled due to its graphic content and the Iraq War), and "Jump".
-He also directed a documentary film I'm Going to Tell You a Secret about Madonna and her concert special The Confessions Tour: Live from London.
+He also directed the documentary film I'm Going to Tell You a Secret about Madonna and her concert special The Confessions Tour: Live from London.

-Some of his other work includes the controversial pornographic music video for Rammstein's "Pussy", the video for the song "Telephone" by Lady Gaga and Beyoncé, "Moves like Jagger" by Maroon 5 and Christina Aguilera, and Duran Duran's single "Girl Panic!".
+Åkerlund's other work includes the controversial music video for Rammstein's "Pussy", the video for the song "Telephone" by Lady Gaga and Beyoncé, "Moves like Jagger" by Maroon 5 and Christina Aguilera, and Duran Duran's single "Girl Panic!"
+In 2009, Åkerlund's second film, the psychological thriller Horseman, had a limited release before going to home video.

-Åkerlund's second movie, Small Apartments (2012), went direct to DVD.
+Åkerlund's third movie, Small Apartments (2012), went direct to DVD.
 Per Gessle, of Roxette, was credited for the music and soundtrack.
+In 2018, Åkerlund's fourth film, Lords of Chaos, premiered at Sundance Film Festival in Park City, Utah, receiving its wide release the next year.
+The film is adapted from the 1998 book of the same name, and is a historical fiction account of the 1990s Norwegian black metal scene, told from the perspective of Mayhem co-founder Euronymous.

+In 2019, Åkerlund released his fifth film on the streaming service Netflix, Polar, an action-noir film starring Mads Mikkelsen based on the graphic novel.